 What is a Professional Employer Organization (PEO)?

-A Professional Employment Organization – or PEO – provides employee management solutions and administrative assistance.
+A Professional Employer Organization – or PEO – provides employee management solutions and administrative assistance.
 In short, it acts as the legal employer of a workforce, on behalf of a client company.
 While services offered by PEOs can vary between providers, services often include payroll processing, onboarding, recruitment, benefits management, and HR solutions.